comoglu/Hyposat/HYPOSAT_HISTORY.md

 	CPQ (see ISC publication) included as measure of location quality hyposat_loc changed to handle better models without Conrad or Moho discontinuities

+Version 6.1f February - March 2025

-Version 6.1f February 2025 First GitHub version
+Version 6.2 April 2025 First GitHub version

 	Distribution with new Manual